jheel05/Recommendation-Engine/README.md

 ```
 python finalapp.py runserver
 ```
-Now open your browser and go to the address shown.
+Now open your browser and go to the IP address shown.